-Muscle testing uses feedback from the body to give information about how the body is functioning.
+Muscle Testing with Wholistic Kinesiology uses direct feedback from the body to provide information about how the body is functioning.
 This feedback can then guide us as to which modalities (nutrition, bodywork, emotional work, energy changes, or interactions) to use to regain health.
+Over and over again we can ask the body specific questions to determine which foods, nutrients, and therapies are preferable for optimizing health.
+Or simply put, it's a remarkable tool that allows you to speak to the body in the present moment.

 If we want to get more complicated, it is a neurological test for evaluating the body’s electromagnetic potentials.
-When we do Kinesiology, we are working with the nervous system, which is an electrical system and has positive and negative flows.
+When we do muscle testing, we are working with the nervous system, which is an electrical system that has positive and negative flows.
 It creates an electromagnetic field around it (very measurable) and it can be shorted out just like our electrical systems in our homes.

 The Chinese systems of flow of electrical energy are called meridians.
 In Kinesiology, we make great use of the meridian flow pathways in the body.
 The eastern medical practitioners have paved the way for us by literally mapping out electrical highways in the body.
 If electrical energy is not flowing properly to an organ or muscle or joint we can detect this imbalance through testing the nervous system.
 This system of diagnosis may sound simplistic but it is very profound and valuable.